 The district ranking of each project application must be a unique number approved by the district school board and must place each discrete project in priority sequence.
 The project having the highest priority should receive a ranking of one, and each additional project application of lower priority should be assigned a unique number in priority order.
 The department will accept only one project with a district ranking of priority one.
 The ranking of each application should be consistent with the board-approved six-year Capital Improvement Plan.
 Refer to AS 14.11.013(b)(2).
 Both major maintenance projects and school construction projects should be combined into a single six-year plan.
-There are up to
+There are up to 30 points available for a district's #1 priority.

-30 points available for a district's #1 priority.
-Points drop off in increments of 3 for each corresponding drop in district priority ranking.
+corresponding drop in district priority ranking.
 If the application score is requested to be reused in a future year, the reused score will be adjusted based on a change in the project ranking on the associated future year's six-year plan.